Quadratic differentials, measured foliations and metric graphs on punctured surfaces

-In both cases, we now have a pair of metric trees $V^\prime$ and $H^\prime$ on $\mathbb{C}$, and a bijection $f$ between the complementary regions of $V^\prime$ and the infinite rays of $H^\prime$.
-By Theorem \ref{aw}, there is a singular-flat metric on $\mathbb{C}$ or $\mathbb{D}$ with horizontal and vertical foliations having metric graphs $V^\prime, H^\prime$, which induces the prescribed bijection $f$.
+We can now prescribe a bijection $f$ between the complementary regions of $V$ and the infinite rays of $H$ by the corresponding map of labels $\alpha^i_j \mapsto a^i_j$.
+Thus, we have a pair of metric trees $V$ and $H$ on $\mathbb{C}$, and a bijection $f$ between the complementary regions of $V$ and the infinite rays of $H$.
+By Theorem \ref{aw}, there is a singular-flat surface $\mathsf{S}$ that is conformally either $\mathbb{C}$ or $\mathbb{D}$, with horizontal and vertical foliations having metric graphs $V, H$, which induces the prescribed bijection $f$.